-A.M.
-Best's ratings provide an opinion of an entity's ability to meet the ongoing financial obligations to security holders when due.
-According to A.M.
-Best, issues rated "A" denote an excellent ability to meet the terms of the obligation.
+AM Best's credit ratings provide an independent opinion of an entity's ability to meet the ongoing financial obligations to security holders when due.
+According to AM Best, a Financial Strength Rating of "A" is assigned to insurance companies that have, in AM Best's opinion, an excellent ability to meet their ongoing insurance obligations and a Long-Term Issuer Credit Rating of "a-" is assigned to issuers that have an excellent ability to meet their ongoing senior financial obligations.
 Rating notches reflect a gradation within the category to indicate whether credit quality is near the top or bottom of a particular rating category.
 Rating notches are expressed with a "+" or "-".